Skip to main content

 • Cataloging, item-level inventory, condition assessment, and digitization of a collection of 200-300 Federal Government print publications focused on a state, region, common theme, or topic, and preferably those without records in the Catalog of U.S. Government Publications.

-1. Suggested collections may include, but are not limited to:
+1. a.
+Suggested collections may include, but are not limited to:

-Pilot Project Opportunity 2 was open for submissions between March 1 - April 15, 2022.
-The University of North Texas Libraries have been selected as the second LSCM Pilot Project participant.
+Pilot Project Opportunity 2 was open for submissions March 1 - April 15, 2022.
+The University of North Texas Libraries was selected as the second LSCM Pilot Project participant.
 Read the FDLP News Alert on the announcement.

 How can an FDLP library participate?

-If you are interested in participating in a pilot project with LSCM, please download and complete the Pilot Project Proposal Application.
+If your library is interested in participating in an LSCM Pilot Project, please download and complete the Pilot Project Proposal Application.
 Next, log in to your library’s FDLP account in askGPO.
 Under ‘More,’ click on Pilot Project Application.
 Complete the required fields, and then upload the completed Project Application as an attachment.

 For questions about the Pilot Projects